-Note Annualized income installment method: If your income was not received evenly throughout the year, or your tax year ends on or after July 1, 2017, you may be able to lower or eliminate the amount of your required installments by using the annualized income installment method in Step 6.
+ENote Annualized income installment method: If your income was not received evenly throughout the year, you may be able to lower or eliminate the amount of your required installments by using the annualized income installment method in Step 6.
 If you choose to annualize your income in Step 6, you must use this method for all installments.